FoldingAtHome/coronavirus/README.md

 * Load 6NB7, 6NB8, 2GHV (homology modeled to SARS-CoV-2 RBD) into Chimera.
 Use Tools > Structure Comparison > MatchMaker to align 2GHV to the RBD of 6NB7 and 6NB8 to the antibody of 6NB7.
 Delete 6NB7 stucture and save model.
 5. Prepare system and equilibrate using OpenMM:
 * Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 4amu hydrogens with simulate_6nb8_2ghv.py
-4. Equilibrate at longer time step using OpenMM:
+6. Equilibrate at longer time step using OpenMM:
 * Starting from the above equilibrated snapshots, equilibrate further for 1.25ns, at 5fs timestep, 4amu hydrogens with simulate_4amu_5fs.py
-5. Run equilibrated structures on F@h
+7. Run equilibrated structures on F@h

 Directories:
 * system_preparation/6nb8_2ghv/sars_capped
 * system_preparation/6nb8_2ghv/sars-2_capped

-### Uncappped structures
+### Uncapped structures

 1. Prepare initial structures using PyMOL manually:
 * From the low resolution 6NB7 select and save the monomeric, truncated fragments of interest --> 6nb7_rbd_ab_fragment.pdb